mandeponium/SnakeGameExcel/README.md

 # SnakeGameExcel
-A snake clone made (almost) entirely in Excel
+A snake clone made entirely in Excel.

-The game requires AutoHotkey to process directional input, because I can't get the GetAsynceKeyState function to work properly.